alphagov/transition-config/README.md

 ### Import the site to Transition

 Once merged, wait for the site to be imported into the Transition app.
-This currently happens automatically on the hour via a job on deploy.production and deploy.preview Jenkins' during working hours.
+This currently happens automatically on the hour via a job on deploy.production and deploy.integration Jenkins' during working hours.
 It can also be triggered manually.

 ## Site configuration